kevinkga/bbos/README.md

     - `user-data`: The Ubuntu cloud-init file
 - `writable`: This is the root fs of the distribution and typically maps to `/` in the installation.
 You can also put in overrides for settings files etc in here.
     - `bbos.txt`: This is a placeholder file
-## Scripts
-Under the `chroot` folder you will find an `install.sh` script that you can modify and that will execute within the image building process.
-It is as simple as that.

-For more complex deployments, I would recommend using more advanced tools like Ansible to provision the system.
-In fact, you can look at the default content of `install.sh` where it clones a git repo of an Ansible Playbook and executes it locally.

 # Build the image
 Building the image itself is simple.
 Just issue the following command: `./createImage.sh <your base image>`